tylerdak/stubborn/README.md

 <a name="contributors"></a>
 ## Contributors
-The crew at [Binafy](https://github.com/binafy) did most of the heavy lifting on this with their [Laravel-embedded version](https://github.com/binafy/laravel-stub) of this package.
+The crew at [Binafy](https://github.com/binafy) did most of the heavy lifting for the core stub features with their [Laravel-embedded version](https://github.com/binafy/laravel-stub) of this package.

 <a name="security"></a>
 ## Security